Olive branch: Modern usage

-An olive branch, sometimes held by a dove, was used as a peace symbol in 18th century Britain, France and America.
+An olive branch, sometimes held by a dove, was used as a peace symbol in 18th-century Britain, France and America.
 A 1729 portrait of Louis XV by François Lemoyne portrays him offering Europe an olive branch.
-An A £2 note of North Carolina (1771) depicted the dove and olive with a motto meaning: "Peace restored".
+A £2 note of North Carolina (1771) depicted the dove and olive with a motto meaning: "Peace restored".
 Georgia's $40 note of 1778 portrayed the dove and olive and a hand holding a dagger, with a motto meaning "Either war or peace, prepared for both."
 The olive branch appeared as a peace symbol in other 18th century prints.
 In January 1775, the frontispiece of the London Magazine published an engraving: "Peace descends on a cloud from the Temple of Commerce," in which the Goddess of Peace brings an olive branch to America and Britannia.
 A petition adopted by the American Continental Congress in July 1775 in the hope of avoiding a full-blown war with Great Britain was called the Olive Branch Petition.

 On July 4, 1776, a resolution was passed that allowed the creation of the Great Seal of the United States.
 On the Great Seal, there is an eagle grasping an olive branch in its right talon.
 The olive branch traditionally has been recognized as a symbol for peace.
 It was added to the seal in March 1780 by the second committee appointed by Congress to design the seal.
 The olive branch has thirteen olives and thirteen olive leaves to represent the thirteen original colonies.
 Later on, the bald eagle and bundle of thirteen arrows were added.
 The idea of the olive branch opposing the bundle of thirteen arrows was to "denote the power of peace & war which is exclusively vested in Congress."

-The flag of Cyprus and coat of arms of Cyprus both use olive branches as symbols of peace and reflections of the country's ancient Greek heritage; it also appears on the flag of Eritrea.
+The flag of Cyprus and coat of arms of Cyprus both use olive branches as symbols of peace between the communities of the country; it also appears on the flag of Eritrea.
 Olive branches can be found in many police patches and badges across the world to signify peace.

+The emblem of Israel includes two olive branches flanking a temple menorah.
+This may be based on the vision of the biblical prophet Zechariah, chapter 4, where he describes seeing a menorah flanked by two olive trees, one on each side.

 The emblem and flag of the United Nations bear a pair of stylized olive branches surrounding a world map.

-Other uses

 The olive branch is a symbol of peace in Arab folk traditions.
 In 1974, Palestinian leader Yasser Arafat brought an olive branch to the UN General Assembly and said, "Today I have come bearing an olive branch and a freedom-fighter's gun.
 Do not let the olive branch fall from my hand."

 Several towns have been named Olive Branch as a symbol of peaceful living, such as Olive Branch, Mississippi.
 Some Western given names and surnames, such as "Oliver", "Olivier" and "Olifant" allude to an olive branch.